 John: I spent the majority of my pre-MBA time working at Tesla Motors.
 By the time my first 2 years of post-undergrad work was completed, I realized that I wasn’t quite ready to return to school.
 There was still a significant amount of learning to be gained from my role and exciting developments at Tesla, so I decided to defer for a third year.
 In hindsight, taking that third year was incredibly valuable.
 Participating and drawing from HBS and the case method requires experience and maturity, and three years was the perfect timeframe for me.

-Lindsay: Upon starting at P&G after college, I did not inform anyone that I had been admitted to 2+2, as I wanted to take on every opportunity presented to me at the company without feeling limited by my impending departure.
-I appreciated the ability to defer my admission; I was able to decide when was the right time to come to HBS and whether I had more growing to do at P&G. Were there other cool opportunities there before coming to HBS?
+Lindsay: I appreciated the ability to extend my deferral; I was able to decide when was the right time to come to HBS and whether I had more growing to do in my job.
+Were there other cool opportunities there before coming to HBS?
 I could evaluate multiple options without having to give up a future at HBS.

 - You’ll connect with fellow 2+2s before coming to HBS and during your time here